yonatankalman/random-forecast/README.md

-# random-forecast
+# Random Forecast

-A twitter bot that tweets random weather forecasts around the world
+A basic twitter bot written in javascript that tweets random weather forecasts around the world 🌍.

+Follow random weather forecasts on https://twitter.com/random_forecast

+To run this locally, you'll need twitter app keys and tokens.
+Weather data is fetched from https://openweathermap.org/ so you'll need an api key from there as well.
+After populating those as env vars (or inline), simply run `node index.js` from the repository directory.